 LC Haute Cuisine Note

-It’s incredible how easy it is to transform something from a homely snack to haute cuisine.
-It’s straightforward enough to make avocado and sardines on toast, but add a simple vinaigrette, a little garnish, and some attention to detail, and you have something worthy of a five star restaurant.
-Some days, your table needs a little glamour.
-Indulge.
+It’s incredible how easy it is to take something from homely to haute.
+It’s straightforward enough to make avocado and sardines on toast, but add a simple vinaigrette, a little garnish, and some attention to detail, and you have something worthy of accolades.

 - Quick Glance